PatheticApathy/CoMMS/backend/databases/README.md

 This is the file containing everything related to the database code maintenance with the exception of the go code that is used closer to the server.

-In each file, you'll will need to create the database file yourself
+To setup everything fast, simply run `goose up` which will create the database and populate it with all updates so far.

 ## /migrations